-- Estimation of accruals and the recoverability of assets recorded at the Statement of Financial position date are the company's key area of estimation and judgement. - Contracted works are assessed on a value of work done basis to estimate project costs at a point in time.
+- Estimation of accruals and the recoverability of assets recorded at the Statement of Financial position date are the Company's key area of estimation and judgement. - Contracted works are assessed on a value of work done basis to estimate project costs at a point in time.

-Notes to the Financial Statements for the Year Ended 31 March 2022 (continued)
+Notes to the Financial Statements for the Year Ended 31 March 2023 (continued)

-3 Prior Year Adjustment
+3 Prior year adjustment

+Adjustment 1